 We also have promoted the notion that the field of clinical medicine is far simpler than it actually is.
 Despite our confident claims to the contrary, the diagnosis of infection is anything but an exact science.
 In the daily tumult that is clinical care, antibiotics have bailed us all out countless times.
 Blood work, radiology results, and the physical exam declare their limits to the practicing doctor every day.
 Often, when we are stumped and lost in caring for a patient, we turn, thankfully, to a prescription for an antibiotic.
 Just in case.
 Only hubris prevents us from admitting the number of times this approach has saved our patients’ health and our reputations.

-Of course broad spectrum antibiotics like Zosyn and Cefepime need to be conserved as much as possible, and physicians should offer reassurance — not azithromycin or amoxicillin — to patients with mild, likely viral respiratory infections.
-But the emergence of antibiotic resistance is an insanely complex phenomenon that has been oversimplified to a story of antibiotic-hungry patients, satiated by customer-service-friendly, lawsuit-averse physicians (cast as the bad guys), with the stingy antibiotic stewards serving as humanity’s last line of defense from a superbug plague.
+Of course, broad-spectrum antibiotics like Zosyn and Cefepime need to be conserved as much as possible, and physicians should offer reassurance — not azithromycin or amoxicillin — to patients with mild, likely viral respiratory infections.
+But the emergence of antibiotic resistance is an insanely complex phenomenon that has been oversimplified into a story of antibiotic-hungry patients, satiated by customer-service-friendly, lawsuit-averse physicians (cast as the bad guys), with the stingy antibiotic stewards serving as humanity’s last line of defense from a superbug plague.

-My favorite sarcastic response (under my breath) to someone who argues against giving antibiotics to a sick patient who passes my test of “If this were me, would I want a shot of ceftriaxone?”
+My favorite sarcastic response (under my breath) to someone who argues against giving antibiotics to a sick patient who passes my test: “If this were me, would I want a shot of ceftriaxone?”